akinwunmi-akinrimisi/docker-k8s-training/04-kubernetes-deployment-and-services/README.md

 - ClusterIP: Exposes the Service on a cluster-internal IP.
 Choosing this value makes the Service only reachable from within the cluster.
 This is the default that is used if you don't explicitly specify a type for a Service.
 - NodePort: Exposes the Service on each Node's IP at a static port (the NodePort).
 This can be used to make a service reachable outside the cluster.
 - LoadBalancer: Exposes the Service externally using a cloud provider's (e.g. AWS, Azure, GCP) load balancer.
 This can be used to make a service reachable outside the cluster

+## Expose Deployments via Services
+For this we are going to cover the following exercises
+- Create a ClusterIP service for our flask app deployment
+- Create a new pod in our cluster and access our flask app via the created Service
+- Create a LoadBalancer service for our application and access it externally

+### Create a ClusterIP service for our flask app deployment
+We will expose the deployment with a Cluster IP service that points the service port 80 (default http port) to port 9900 which our deployment/pods expose
+- Run `kubectl expose deployment flask-app-deploy --type=ClusterIP --port=80 --target-port=9900`
+- Inspect the created service:
+  - Run `kubectl get svc flask-app-deploy -o wide`.
+Note down the CLUSTER-IP value
+  - Run `kubectl get svc flask-app-deploy -o yaml` to see what the yaml for a service looks like
+  - Run `kubectl describe svc flask-app-deploy`

+### Create a new pod in our cluster and access our flask app via the created Service
+- We will use a nginx pod for this.
+To create that: Run `kubectl run nginx --image=nginx`
+- We need to exec into the nginx pod, this will allow us run commands: Run `kubectl exec -it nginx -- sh`
+- Use curl to access the service via the Cluster IP: Run `curl <CLUSTER-IP>:80`
+- You should get the html for the homepage of our application
+- **Optional** You can delete the pods from the deployment, allow them get recreated and repeat the above steps.
+It should still work exactly the same as even though Pod IPs have changed, the Service IP has not.

+### Create a LoadBalancer service for our application and access it externally
+- In a separate terminal, Run `minikube tunnel`
+- On your regular terminal, Run `kubectl expose deployment flask-app-deploy --name=flask-app-lb --type=LoadBalancer --port=80 --target-port=9900`
+- Run `kubectl get svc`.
+Notice that only the Load balancer service has an external IP
+- On your browser, Go to `http://<EXTERNAL IP>:80`.
+We should get our application